aldra-consulting/auth-rest-api/README.md

   - `http://localhost:8002/interactions` (default in development)
   - `https://id.{env}.aldra.no/interactions` (must be used in production-like environments)
   - `https://id.aldra.no/interactions` (must be used in production)
+- `NPM_CONFIG_UPDATE_NOTIFIER` - should be set to `false` to prevent application from crashing in a read-only environment

 ## External Services